Red Lodge Museum, Bristol: Portrait of Florence Smyth and her black "page"

-In the Small Oak Room is a portrait of Florence Smyth, of the Smyth Family and her black 'page'.
-There is no information on the identity of the boy in the portrait, so it can't be said whether the boy is a slave, a servant, or a peer of Florence's.
+In the Small Oak Room is a portrait of Florence Smyth, of the Smyth Family, and her black 'page'.
+There is no information on the identity of the boy in the portrait, so it cannot be said whether the boy is a slave, a servant, or a peer of Florence's.
 If the boy is a slave then it is probably the earliest depiction of a slave in the UK.

 Mary Carpenter's piano

 The piano in the Mary Carpenter Room is the original Broadwood piano bought by Mary Carpenter in 1845.
 The fabric panel on the front of a Broadwood is usually made from silk, so it is possible that the fabric and embroidery on this one were a project for the school girls.

-18th-Century Spinet
+18th-century spinet

 The spinet in the Print Room was made by Benjamin Slade in 1702.
 It has been at the Red Lodge since at least 1935 when Alec Hodson restored it.
-The museum and the "Bristol Savages" tune it every year and it is used as part of the "Bristol Savages"' festivities.
+The museum and the Bristol 1904 Arts society tune it every year; it is used as part of the group's festivities.